BANKS DODGY DEALS CAMPAIGNS

 Impact on human rights and communities

-Land acquisition and displacement The construction of the railway and mine sites will likely force hundreds of people to leave their lands and homes.
-This has already been the case for local communities who have been evicted to make space for Winning Consortium Simandou (WCS)'s living quarters in Block 1 and 2.
-These communities, especially women, were not properly consulted.
-In addition, the railway, which is currently being constructed for the Simandou project, passes through a territory that is home to at least 450 communities.
-Several community members have already been impacted by the railway infrastructure, and have expressed concerns about the obstacles they face in negotiating equitable compensation, with many reporting under-compensation or outright theft of their agricultural lands.
+Land acquisition and displacement Hundreds of people have been displaced during construction of this project.
+Local communities, especially women, have been evicted without proper consultation to make space for Winning Consortium Simandou (WCS)'s living quarters in Block 1 and 2.
+In addition, the railway passes through a territory that is home to at least 450 communities.
+Several impacted community members have expressed concerns about the obstacles they face in negotiating equitable compensation, with many reporting under-compensation or outright theft of their homes and agricultural lands.
+Article One’s 2024 human rights report, commissioned by SimFer, highlights how the current cash compensation endangers financial security as it can be spent on items with lower economic return, rather than replacement land.

 (1) Winning Consortium Simandou, Projet ferroviaire de Simandou: Études d'impact environnemental et social, Vol. 1, pp. 50-60 & 64-67, Nov.
 2021.